prasannavk/integument/README.md

 # integument
-integument is basically the skin on a snake.
-The skin exhibits ornate patterns.
+integument is the skin of an animal.
+For python snakes, their skin can exhibit ornate patterns.
 In this repo, we capture patterns of python - the language.
-These patterns combine to produce an beautiful and functional pieces of code just like snake skin.
+These patterns combine to produce beautiful and functional pieces of code just like the snake skin.